farhad1985/KitUI/README.md

 </p>

 ## Library
 If you want to write your view in the code, UIKit is so hard and complex.
+SwiftUi is cool but you can't use it for old projects.
-KitUI is so easy to use. you can create your View in one second :)
+KitUI is so easy to use. you can create your View in one second :).
+KitUI is so suitable for old projects.
+KitUI is so easier than SnapKit :)

 for example: